Create your own quiz for your business

 Make your own trivia quiz with Interact

 First, we have to ask how many you guessed correctly out of 100 possible questions.
 Did you do better than you thought?
 No matter how many you got right, it’s clear you love a good round of trivia!
-The good news is that we do too, and now there’s an easier way to build your own trivia quiz for free.
+The good news is that we do too, and now there’s an easier way to build your own trivia quiz.

 Here’s a step-by-step guide to creating your own trivia quiz: